Symphony No. 5 (Ries)

 Ferdinand Ries composed the Symphony No. 5 in D minor, Op.
 112, in London in 1813.
 It was the second symphony Ries wrote.
 It was first performed at a Philharmonic Society concert on 14 February 1814.
 In 1823, Breitkopf & Härtel published the work together with piano solo, piano duet and chamber arrangements.

+The symphony is in four movements:

-Scored for flute, 2 oboes, 2 bassoons, 2 horns, 2 trumpets, 3 trombones, timpani and strings, the piece is in four movements:
+It is scored for flute, 2 oboes, 2 bassoons, 2 horns, 2 trumpets, 3 trombones, timpani, and strings.